 Dear Ms. Nguyen,

 As a Human Resources Manager with a strong customer service background, I offer expertise in employee relations, benefits administration, and generalist duties.
-I have made significant contributions in succession planning and workforce engagement as well as ensuring compliance with employment and labor requirements.
+I have made significant contributions to succession planning and workforce engagement as well as ensuring compliance with employment and labor requirements.

 I am also known for my ability to help identify and implement key technology and process improvements.
-I am well-versed in Six Sigma methods and have lead projects which produced significant and sustainable savings.
+I am well-versed in Six Sigma methods and have led projects which produced significant and sustainable savings.
 Other examples of my work include: